 Know more about ProfitBooks and test drive it for free.

-As per my experience, you should give importance to a number of payment options provides, ease of integration and most importantly support while choosing a payment gateway in India.
-I would also recommend using 2 payment gateways to make sure you never miss a payment from your customer.
+As per my experience, you should give importance to a number of payment options provides, ease of integration and most importantly support while choosing a payment gateway in India. we would also recommend using 2 payment gateways to make sure you never miss a payment from your customer.

 I would like to hear your feedback in the comments section below.